dappros/ethora/README.md

 ## Commercial model 🛒

+Ethora distribution model is similar to Linux RedHat or MySQL - i.e. a free open-source version that you can use in 'DIY' mode for your project.
+Additionally, paid enterprise level SLA, hosting and customization options are available from us and our integration partners which ensure the product is enterprise friendly and helps to maintain further R&D efforts to make it better.

 *  Client-side: free, open-source.
+Closed-source commercial license option available.
-*  Server-side: freemium (free plan + optional paid SLA plans for medium/large businesses)
+*  Server-side: freemium (generous free plan + optional paid SLA plans for medium/large businesses).
+Self-hosted AWS Marketplace option available.

-We intend to forever support a generous free tier of Dappros Platform for startups, small businesses and non-profit organizations.
-Additionally, AWS Marketplace self-hosted option is also available for those who prefer to host the whole solution independently.

 ## Contact 💬